New Year New Me: New Year Resolutions

 In 2018, I am doing a little self discovery of many of the things I encounter last year and hopefully in the process improve my personal brand.

 What my resolution mean:

 Be Present – Do you recall a time when you were listening to someone speak and all you non verbals are saying your listening, but you weren’t really.
 I admit that there have been time when I wasn’t actually present in my personal life because i was so stressed about my professional life.
 I have seen this similar treat in other people, and I wasn’t so impressed.Call me old school but I find it important to be present and fully experience your life.
-Just check out some other benefits of being in the moment
+Just check out some other benefits of being in the moment.

 Be ethical – Over the past year I have become increasingly aware of ethical behavior.
 I was tested at work and in my personal life.
 Without telling you the entire story I found myself looking deeper into myself and where my ethics lie.

 There are many things I decided I need to get in check to be fulling eritical to myself stranded.
-One major thing is that I talk everyday about living all natural and I ultimately with I could live a much cleaner life.
-I need to be more accountable for my standards in personal ethics.
+One major thing is that I talk everyday about living all natural and I ultimately wish I could live a much cleaner life.
+I need to be more accountable for my standards in my personal ethics.

 As I get older I am am started to see that we have to define our personal code of ethics.
-I found this book, “Normal Gets you Nowhere” to be a great tool in helping me think of the person and leader I wanted to be.
+I found this book, “Normal Gets you Nowhere” by Kelly Cutrone to be a great tool in helping me think of the person and leader I wanted to be.
 Kelly Cutrone writes about her spacticalual life and standards of doing what’s right even if she stands out doing it.

 Learn to listen to criticize- Well, if you know me you might just understand way this makes the list.
 I am horrible I mean so terrible at being wrong.
 I was raised to think being wrong is the worst possible thing to be next to being bad at sports.
-Needless to say I can sometime I react hard to being criticized but I am working on it
+Needless to say sometime I react hard to being criticized but I am working on it

 I know that criticism is key to improvement and I do want to hone my craft and handle these situations better.